dazigna/web-crawler/README.md

 - Efficient for handling 1000s+ of small tasks
 - Better suited for I/O operations than ThreadPoolExecutor

+Define worker pattern used

+Use of httpx and not classic requests package:

 ### Data Storage
+Define why use in memory store vs database
 - Simple in-memory storage backed by file I/O

+### URL filtering
+define the choices , why no normalization

+### Content parsing
+only href and no dynamic content otherwise we need to execute the links using playwright or selenium or else and beceomes much more complicated for a small time boudnded projects

+Crawler traps
+not handled

+Shared instances of network client and other functional components - ease of mocking and implementation for a time bounded project, none of the utils are storing state and are purely functional
+We can decouple each worker util by slightly modifying the implementation to allow each worker to spin up its dependencies and be autonomous

 ### Optimizations
 - DNS record caching